 Previous commissions include: hornist Corey Klein of Klangforum Wien, Cliff Towner and the Georgia College Wind Symphony with consortium, UGA professor of trumpet Brandon Craswell, pianist Ipek Brooks of Terminus Ensemble, trombonist Matt Walley of Rutgers University and trombonist Maureen Horgan of Georgia College.
 Select honors and awards include first prize in the 2012 Southeastern Composers League Philip Slates Memorial Composition Contest, American Prize semifinalist in chamber and choral music, Olin Parker Composition Prize, John Corina Scholarship for Music Composition, and performance selection at the 2013 International Trumpet Guild Conference.

 John holds a master’s degree from the University of Georgia, where he studied with Leonard V. Ball, Jr. He earned his undergraduate degree from Georgia College where he studied with Douglas O’Grady.
-In the summer of 2012, John studied with David Conte at La Schola Cantorum in Paris, France, at the European American Musical Alliance summer program, which continues the pedagogical tradition of Nadia Boulanger.
+John has also twice attended the European American Musical Alliance summer program at La Schola Cantorum in Paris, France, where he studied with Phillip Lasser, David Conte, and Michel Merlet.
+(Current as of 9/8/2013).